regenwatchdog/regenwatchdog.github.io/_estates/merton/ravensbury.md

 <img src="/images/mertonestates.png" class="img-fluid rounded img-thumbnail">

-The three Merton schemes have been [awarded](https://planning.merton.gov.uk/MVM.DMS/Planning%20Application/1000098000/1000098159/17P1721_Clarions%20Financial%20Viability%20Appraisal%20Summary%20Report.pdf) £43m funding by the Mayor from his current affordable housing programme (of which £15m for the Eastfields estate) and have been [granted an exemption](https://www.london.gov.uk/sites/default/files/12.04.19_for_website_-_list_of_exemptions.pdf) from his requirement to ballot residents.
+The three Merton schemes have been [awarded](https://planning.merton.gov.uk/MVM.DMS/Planning%20Application/1000098000/1000098159/17P1721_Clarions%20Financial%20Viability%20Appraisal%20Summary%20Report.pdf) £43m funding by the Mayor from his current affordable housing programme (of which £15m for the Eastfields estate) and have all been [granted an exemption](https://www.london.gov.uk/sites/default/files/12.04.19_for_website_-_list_of_exemptions.pdf) from his requirement to ballot residents.

 <img src="/images/mertongrant.png" class="img-fluid rounded img-thumbnail">

 It is worth noting that the three Merton estates provide a somewhat less ungenerous [re-housing offer](http://35percent.org/img/mertonoffer.pdf) to resident leaseholders, which gives them full equity of one of the new-build replacement homes after 11 years.
-Most other schemes offer only shared equity deals for leaseholders.
+Most other schemes offer only shared equity deals for leaseholders, with the exception of some of the [Poplar HARCA schemes](https://estatewatch.london/estates/towerhamlets/teviot/) in Tower Hamlets, which also offer full equity after a given number of years.

+Here is a clip of residents airing their concerns at a residents association meeting with local MP Siobhain McDonagh:

 <iframe width="420" height="270" src="https://www.youtube.com/embed/v9qqNeneFl0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>